Asymptotic theory and first-order bias of the Wallace--Freeman estimator: Abstract

 \section{Abstract}

-The Wallace--Freeman estimator is a classical invariant point estimator whose large-sample properties have not been fully developed in a modern asymptotic framework.
-We show that the estimator can be formulated as a penalised M-estimator with a specific penalty weight, yielding a unified route to its asymptotic analysis.
-This representation allows us to establish existence, consistency, an asymptotic linear expansion, and asymptotic normality under standard regularity conditions.
-We further derive the first-order difference between the Wallace--Freeman estimator and the maximum likelihood estimator, and show that this induces an explicit $O(n^{-1})$ bias correction determined by the gradient of the penalty.
-As a consequence, the Cox--Snell bias formula for the maximum likelihood estimator extends naturally to the Wallace--Freeman estimator by the addition of a penalty-driven correction term.
-As an illustration, we derive the first-order bias of the Wallace--Freeman estimator for the Weibull model and show how the penalty modifies the corresponding maximum likelihood bias.
-These results place the Wallace--Freeman estimator within the general theory of penalised likelihood and provide a rigorous asymptotic basis for its use in parametric inference.
+The Wallace--Freeman estimator is a classical minimum message length estimator whose relationship with likelihood-based asymptotic theory has not been fully developed.
+We show that, in regular parametric models, the Wallace--Freeman criterion is equivalent, up to constants, to a penalised likelihood criterion with penalty weight \(n^{-1}\).
+This representation places the estimator within the standard theory of penalised M-estimation and yields existence, consistency, an asymptotic linear expansion, and asymptotic normality under regularity conditions.
+We further derive the first-order difference between the Wallace--Freeman estimator and the maximum likelihood estimator, showing that it is an explicit \(O(n^{-1})\) shift determined by the gradient of the Wallace--Freeman penalty.
+Combining this expansion with the Cox--Snell formula gives a first-order bias expansion for the Wallace--Freeman estimator.
+The result clarifies its relationship with maximum likelihood, Jeffreys-prior penalisation, and Firth-type bias reduction.
+We illustrate the theory for the Weibull model, where the penalty modifies the leading bias of the maximum likelihood estimator of the shape parameter.